Why Your Thyroid Labs Are Normal But You're Still Exhausted.

 Women's symptoms get blamed on stress or "just hormones"

-Fatigue, weight gain, brain fog, and mood changes get chalked up to stress, anxiety, depression, or "just getting older."
-Women get prescribed antidepressants or told to exercise more — while the actual thyroid problem goes untreated.
+Fatigue, weight gain, brain fog, and mood changes get chalked up to stress, aging, or depression, while the actual thyroid problem goes untreated.

 Lab ranges based on sick people

-The "normal" TSH range of 0.5-5.0 was created by testing people who already had thyroid issues.
-It's not a range for optimal health — it includes early-stage dysfunction.
-Functional medicine uses tighter, research-based ranges that reflect actual wellness.
+The "normal" TSH range of 0.5–5.0 was derived from populations that included people with undiagnosed thyroid disease.
+It's not a range for optimal health.
+Functional medicine uses tighter, evidence-based ranges that reflect actual wellness.

 Ready to find